Skip to Main Content

 When carnets aren't the answer

-ATA carnets work for most professional equipment, but they're not always the best solution.
-Understanding alternatives helps you choose the right approach for your specific situation.
+ATA carnets work for most pro gear, but they're not always the best solution.
+Knowing alternatives helps you choose the right way for your specific situation.

-- ● Temporary admission for EU equipment within Europe
+• Short-term admission for EU gear within Europe

-- ● Local equipment rental to avoid imports entirely
+• Local gear rental to avoid imports fully

 When to Skip the Carnet

-Short shoots (under 5 days) with minimal equipment might not justify carnet costs and complexity.
-If you're only bringing laptops, small cameras, and basic accessories worth under €5,000 total, professional visitor allowances often suffice.
-Our local equipment rental services can eliminate customs entirely while providing backup gear and local support.
+Here is the breakdown.
+Short shoots (under 5 days) with minimal gear might not justify carnet costs and complexity.
+If you're only bringing laptops, small cameras, and basic accessories worth under €5,000 total, pro visitor allowances often suffice.
+Our local gear rental services can cut customs fully while giving backup gear and local support.

 Rental vs Import Considerations

+Here is what that looks like on the ground.
 Compare total import costs—carnet fees, deposits, insurance, transport—against local rental rates.
-Factor in crew familiarity with specific gear versus learning new equipment.
-Sometimes the 'expensive' local rental saves money when you include hidden import costs and risk factors.
+Factor in crew familiarity with specific gear versus learning new gear.
+At times the 'costly' local rental saves money when you have hidden import costs and risk factors.

 Country-Specific Requirements